luizbgomide/EclipsePhase2e-ptbr/src/11/09-uranus-and-neptune.md

 Uranus is perfect for supporting aerostats and the local culture of skimmers have turned harvesting volatiles into a cottage industry.
 Without strong radiation or winds, these aerostats bumble happily along, converting Uranus into useful materials.
 They range in size from a few dozen people to single-person operations.

-Skimmers like their privacy, but if you let them engage you in conversation, you'll be opening yourself up to dubious stories of derring-do, plausible tales of escaping the authorities, or yarns about shapes in the clouds.
+Skimmers like their privacy, but if you let them engage you in conversation, you’ll be opening yourself up to dubious stories of derring-do, plausible tales of escaping the authorities, or yarns about shapes in the clouds.
 Nearly every skimmer has at least one story of a strange heat source, sighting of an off-record ship or aerostat, or something even odder floating among the methane plumes.

 ### Varuna